OOSad/ArknightsRandomizerWinForm/README.md

 # ArknightsRandomizerWinForm
 A unit &amp; stage randomizer for Arknights.
-This project has been ported over to https://oosad.github.io/Randomizer/ArknightsRandomizer.html and as such will no longer be updated by me.
+This project has been ported over to my website https://oosad.github.io/Randomizer/ArknightsRandomizer.html where I maintain it and as such this repository will no longer be updated.

 ![plot](2.png) ![plot](1.png)